Pratham16112002/logseq/pages/Backtracking.md

 	  Given a string `s` containing only digits, return *all possible valid IP addresses that can be formed by inserting dots into *`s`.
 You are **not** allowed to reorder or remove any digits in `s`.
 You may return the valid IP addresses in **any** order.
 	- _Initial thinking_
 		- Recursion on every possible way of the IP address.
+		- We have to add maximum 3 dots in an IP address.
+		- while needing to take care of Invalid IP addresses.
+		-